koka-lang/koka/doc/spec/why.kk.md

 ## Minimal but General { #why-mingen; }

-Koka has a small core set of
-orthogonal, well-studied language features -- but each of these is as general and _composable_ as possible, such that we do not need further "special" extensions.
+&koka; has a small core set of orthogonal, well-studied language features -- but each of these is as general and _composable_ as possible, such that we do not need further "special" extensions.
 Core features include first-class functions,